 Paradoxically, the leg of a trip tends to be the slowest and most difficult despite being the shortest.
 This is because public transit systems and roadways are all optimized for connecting big population centers separated by larger distances.
 Think about it — multilane highways connect major cities separate by tens or hundreds of miles.
 At average freeway speeds, you can go 60 miles in an hour or about a mile a minute.

 However, once you’ve exited the freeway, your last mile or so could take 15 minutes or more!

-If you have to commute just a few miles to work or have to walk from a bus stop or transit center, then an electric scooter is the perfect option be the right option for you.
+If you have to commute just a few miles to work or have to walk from a bus stop or transit center, then an electric scooter is the perfect option for you.

 Compared to bicycles, electric scooters are more portable, less prone to theft, and require less physical effort than a bicycle.
 They allow you to get to your destination at speeds around 15 mph with no physical effort.
 You can arrive at your destination more quickly, fold up the scooter, and carry it inside.
 Because they require zero physical effort you won’t be sweaty as you would if you were to ride a bike at that speed.